vcrobe/nojs-lab/documentation/COMPONENT_LIFECYCLE.md

 - The **existing component instance is reused** (preserving state like counters, timers, etc.)
 - New prop values are **applied automatically** via the compiler-generated `ApplyProps` method
-- `OnParametersSet` is called to allow the component to react to prop changes
+- `OnPropertiesSet` is called to allow the component to react to prop changes

 **Note:** You don't need to manually implement `ApplyProps` - the compiler generates it automatically for each component based on its exported fields.